 Wow!
 She looks exhausted – those kids are killing her.
 I guess that’s what homeschool does to a woman – makes her look like death warmed over.
 I could never do that.
 She’s got baggy eyes and she’s all slouched over.
 And I think that might be poop smeared all down her yoga pants.
+Not giving me the best impression of motherhood.
 No sirree, not me.

 Have you seen her lately?
 Dude.
 Ever since she got married, she quit putting effort into herself.
 She’s really let herself go.
 I’ll never get married if that’s what happens to people.